 We have all run into a brick wall attempting to share the faith.
 Our enthusiasm becomes deflated.
 We experience such anguish over our inability to share the good news in such a way that the people we care about can enjoy it as we do.
 Reflecting on our experiences, we would probably share that there have been arguments, there have been things said and bridges have been burned.
 We are devastated at the thought that we may have spoiled the gospel for the ones we love.

-While our churches endeavor to teach those who are new to the Lord all the basics of Christian theology and life in the Way, there is an area that we seem to lack focus – the subject of how we should go about sharing our faith.
-I’m not talking about the scriptural strategy – which passages to use to show folks their need of Christ.
+While our churches endeavor to teach those who are new to the Lord all the basics of Christian theology and life in the Way, there is an area in which we seem to lack focus – the subject of how we should go about sharing our faith.
+I’m not talking about the scriptural strategy – which passages to use to show folks their need for Christ.
 I am talking about the dynamics of interpersonal interaction.

 Years ago I attended an event that was a part of a lecture series put on by The Speakers Forum.
-Featured at this event was Jim Rohn – an entrepreneur, author and motivational speaker.
+Featured at this event was Jim Rohn – an entrepreneur, author, and motivational speaker.
+There have been few of his stature in a field full of qualified speakers.
 He offered instruction on personal and professional relationship building.
-This is years later now and I just came across the notes I took on a yellow pad at that event.
+It has been a long time since I sat in that room.
+Much of what I heard that day had an impact on the way I did business throughout my career.
+I just came across the notes I took on a yellow pad at that event.
 As I looked them over, I realized that these could be of great value when applied to sharing our faith.
 The following tips are adapted from those notes.
 Thank you, Jim.